Raven (roller coaster): Changes

-Once the train has crested the top of the hill, it drops down a 61 foot hill.
-Following the drop, the train hugs the ground through thickly-wooded terrain while traversing a banked "S" curve, first to the right and then to the left.
-The train then takes a second large, sweeping right turn.
-At the conclusion of the right turn, the train makes a quick left turn and immediately enters the brake run to end the ride, before returning to the station.

 Characteristics

 Trains

 Raven uses two 24-passenger trains built by Philadelphia Toboggan Coasters.
 Each train is made of six cars that hold four riders each.
 Each car has two rows, each row holding two riders.
 Each row features a seat divider, two individual ratcheting lap bars, and two individual seatbelts.
-Each train is red, with wing decals down the sides and the ride's logo featured on the front of the lead car.

 Track

 The wooden track on Raven is made from eight layers of Southern yellow pine, with a single layer of running steel along, the top, sides, and underside of the track where the train's wheels make contact with it.
 The support structure of the ride is also wooden.
 The total length of the track is 2800 ft, and includes 85 foot and 61 foot drops, in addition to a 120 foot long aboveground tunnel.
 The track features a chain lift hill and three block sections.
 Raven utilizes fin brakes.

 Incident

-On May 31, 2003, Tamar Fellner, a 32-year-old woman from New York City, New York, died after falling out of Raven.
+On May 31, 2003, Tamar Fellner, a 32-year-old woman from New York, died after falling out of Raven.
 Fellner was visiting the park to attend "Stark Raven Mad 2003", an event hosting roller coaster enthusiasts from around the country.
 At approximately 8:00 pm, Fellner and her fiancé boarded Raven in the last row of the train.
 Following a safety check of her lap bar and seat belt by a ride operator, the train left the station.
 Multiple witnesses reported that they saw Fellner "virtually standing up" during the ride's initial and subsequent drops.
 During the ride's 69 ft fifth drop, Fellner was ejected from the car and onto the tracks.
 When the train returned to the station, Fellner's fiancé, ride operators, and a passenger who was a doctor ran back along the tracks, at which point they found Fellner lying under the structure of the roller coaster at the fifth drop.
 The doctor, aided by park medical personnel, began CPR until an ambulance arrived.
 Fellner was pronounced dead on the way to the hospital.

 An investigation following the accident showed that Fellner's safety restraints were working properly and that there were no mechanical deficiencies on the roller coaster.
-However, Fellner's family filed a lawsuit in 2005 against Holiday World and the Philadelphia Toboggan Coasters.
+However, Fellner's family filed a lawsuit in 2005 against Holiday World and Philadelphia Toboggan Coasters.
 The lawsuit was settled out of court in 2007, and the terms of the settlement were not disclosed.